Hellboy (2019 film): Response from crew

 On the film's negative reception, Harbour felt the film was unfairly compared to Marvel films and reflected, "We did our best, but there's so many voices that go into these things and they're not always going to work out.
 I did what I could do and I feel proud of what I did, but ultimately I'm not in control of a lot of those things."
 Harbour also expressed his doubts whether a sequel would be produced, stating, "I don't think the perception was that it was a hit, and so in that way, I don't know that the risk is worth it."
 Harbour later stated he thought the film failed due to fans of the del Toro films prematurely dismissing a reboot that did not involve del Toro or Perlman.

 Milla Jovovich stated that all her "raddest films have been slammed by critics" and argued that Hellboy would become a cult classic, due to her past films receiving cult followings years after their initial negative responses.
 She also praised her fellow cast members and director Neil Marshall for their work on the film, and said that fans would "have a blast" watching it, despite negative reviews.

-Director Neil Marshall had disowned the film, stating, "It was just God awful.
+Director Neil Marshall has disowned the film, stating, "It was just God awful.
 It's not a film that I would consider to be part of my canon."
 Marshall blamed the producers for interfering and contradicting his directions during principal photography and post-production.
 He elaborated further on his experience during the production:

 Accolades

 Reboot

 In February 2023, Millennium Media announced plans for a new live-action reboot titled Hellboy: The Crooked Man, the first in a potential series of films.
-Production is scheduled to begin in April 2023 in Bulgaria with Brian Taylor directing from a script by Mignola and Golden, based on the 2008 comic of the same name.
-The film is to be co-produced between Nu Boyana and Campbell Grobman Film and is presented by Millennium Media in association with Dark Horse Entertainment.
-Taylor expressed his intentions to "reset" the film series and depict a younger and wandering version of Hellboy with a folk horror influence similar to the comics; Taylor also confirmed that the film would be R-rated in order to embrace the "dark and scary and violent and adult" elements of the comics.
-The following month, Jack Kesy was announced to portray Hellboy, and Jefferson White and Adeline Rudolph were cast as Tom Ferrell and Bobbie Jo Song.
+Brian Taylor directed from a script by Mignola and Golden, based on the 2008 comic of the same name, with Jack Kesy as Hellboy.
+The film was released direct-to-VOD in the United States on October 8, 2024.